THE HISTORY OF EHVOR

-East Hampton has a rich history of everyday heroes, ordinary men and women who do extraordinary things.
-Since the 1770’s, when local volunteers patrolled the coastlines, these heroes courageously saved many lives in the waters surrounding the Town of East Hampton.
-In 1848, The United States Life-Saving Service, a governmental agency, formed with the mission to save the lives of shipwrecked seafarers and their distressed passengers.
-Then, in 1915, they merged with the Revenue Cutter Service to form the United States Coast Guard.
+East Hampton has a long history of notable rescuers–bold men and women who have made extraordinary saves along the coastlines.
+Since the 1770s, local seaworthy men have been patrolling the shores, protecting those in need.
+In1848, the United States Life-Saving Service (USLSS), a governmental agency, was created with the mission to save the lives of shipwrecked seafarers and their distressed passengers.
+In 1915, the USLSS merged with the United States Revenue Cutter Service (also known as Revenue-Marine), a customs enforcement department, which became the United States Coast Guard.

-In California and Hawaii, PWCs had proven to be of great value with respect to water rescues.
-The East Hampton Town Lifeguards had also adopted PWCs to assist in rescues during lifeguarded hours.
-As the population of beachgoers grew in the summers, more people migrated away from the populated protected beaches to less crowded, unprotected beaches.
-The need for a quick response to these more remote areas was realized.
-With PWCs, responders can easily launch from the beach, transport rescue swimmers, punch through shore breaks, handle large surf conditions, maneuver in and out of the impact zone to pick up swimmers in distress, and return to the beach where emergency personnel are stationed to assist.
+Lifeguards in Hawaii began using jet skis in the 1980s and California followed suit about a decade later.
+The jet ski was a game changer and had proven to be the most efficient water rescue tool.
+As the East Hampton summer population of beachgoers increased, more people migrated away from the crowded protected beaches to less populated, unprotected beaches.
+There was a great need for quicker response to these more remote areas.
+The use of jet skis allowed responders to easily launch from the beach, punch through the shore break, transport rescue swimmers, handle potentially large surf conditions, and maneuver in and out of the impact zone to pick up swimmers in distress and return them to the beach where emergency personnel could be stationed to assist.

 Unfortunately, there was resistance to change rescue protocols at the state level.
 In 2010, the New York State Department of Health mandated that public bathing beaches required a 10-foot rescue board or a lifeboat (such as a dory boat) and, unfortunately, jet ski use was denied.